The Celtic Gods and Goddesses of Ancient Ireland: The Ultimate Guide

 Different Groups of Celtic People

-The former half is rather known as the British Celts and they include people of Cornwall, Wales, and Brittany.
+The former half is rather known as the British Celts, and they include people of Cornwall, Wales, and Brittany.
 Also, people refer to them, respectively, as the Cornish, Welsh, and Bretons.

 On the other hand, the Gaelic Celts include Ireland, Scotland, and the Isle of Man, known as the Manx.
 There is a seventh Celtic nation in Spanish Galicia.
-However, these people no longer use the Celtic language at all, thus there is less evidence of Celts in the area.
+However, these people no longer use the Celtic language at all; thus, there is less evidence of Celts in the area.

-Modern Celtic People and their Symbols
+Modern Celtic People and Their Symbols

 Celtic symbols were used by Celts to recognise one another.
 Not only could they recognise each other, but they also knew which Celtic group a person descended from.
 Generally, the Celts were fond of arts and patterns.
-There were also specific instruments that they were popular for, especially the harp.
+There were also specific instruments that they were known for, especially the harp.

 While evolving a symbol for each Celtic group, icons were used to identify each tribe.
 For example, the Welsh flag is in green and white with a red dragon and a daffodil.
 On the other hand, you can find the Scottish symbol consisting of thistles and tartans.
 The Irish symbol is either a shamrock with three leaves or a harp.